You’re most likely familiar with the challenge of staying positive during this time.

 If you’re interested in building, rebuilding, or maintaining hope, please know:

-- Hope requires faith.
+- Hope works together with faith.
 You must believe everything will work out for you.
 With faith comes the persistence to keep pressing.

 - Hope helps you focus on the positive, good things in your life.
-You can foster a positive outlook on life – even in challenging times – with hope.
-My hope, because it isn’t in me or this economy, is an anchor while transitioning through unemployment.
+You can foster a positive outlook on life—even in challenging times—with hope.
+My hope, because it isn’t in me, this economy, or this world, is an anchor while transitioning through unemployment.

 - Hope can be built, rebuilt, and maintained by reading inspirational material.
 It helps when you feel all hope is gone.
 It’s also encouraging and motivating.